 Nematode secretions in host parasite interactions

 Parasitic nematodes have evolved clever strategies to live inside their hosts for a long time.
 Nematodes hijack host cells such that the host reallocates part of its essential resources to the parasite.
 In many cases this unique phenomenon of nematode parasitism does not elicit a defence response in the host.
-The key nematode molecules that are accountable for host cell transformation and suppression of the host defence responses are thought be in nematode sectretions.
+The key nematode molecules that are accountable for host cell transformation and suppression of the host defence responses are thought be in nematode secretions.

-Some of the nematode effectors may actually activiate host defence responses, whereas others may suppress immunity in the host.
+Some of the nematode effectors may actually activate host defence responses, whereas others may suppress immunity in the host.
 We aim to understand the evolutionary and molecular dynamics between activators and suppressors of host immunity, which is essential knowledge for treatment and control of nematode infections.
 Our research program includes molecular studies of animal and plant-parasitic nematodes.